garden-io/garden-action/README.md

           role-to-assume: ${{ secrets.AWS_ROLE_EKS_DEV }}
           role-session-name: GitHubActionsDev
           role-duration-seconds: 3600
+      - name: AWS EKS Kubeconfig
+        run: |
+          # Add EKS cluster ${cluster_name} to ~/.kube/config
+          # NOTE: The context name will be the EKS cluster ARN by default.
+          # If your Garden configuration expects a different context name,
+          # you can add override it using the `--alias` option.
+          aws eks update-kubeconfig --name ${cluster_name} --region ${region}
       - uses: actions/checkout@v3.0.2
       - name: Run tests in ci environment with Garden
         uses: garden-io/garden-action@v1.1